voku/portable-utf8/README.md

 [![Total Downloads](https://poser.pugx.org/voku/portable-utf8/downloads.svg)](https://packagist.org/packages/voku/portable-utf8)
 [![License](https://poser.pugx.org/voku/portable-utf8/license.svg)](https://packagist.org/packages/voku/portable-utf8)

-UTF8 Encoding
+UTF8
 =============

 Portable UTF-8 library is a Unicode aware alternative to PHP's native string handling API.

-Based on Hamid Sarfraz's work: http://pageconfig.com/attachments/portable-utf8.php
+Based on Hamid Sarfraz's work: http://pageconfig.com/attachments/portable-utf8.php Based on Nicolas Grekas's work: https://github.com/tchwork/utf8 Based on Sebastián Grignoli's work: https://github.com/neitanod/forceutf8

 Description
 ===========

-It is written in PHP and can work without "mbstring", "iconv", UTF-8 support in "PCRE", or any other library.
-The benefit of Portable UTF-8 is that it is very light-weight, fast, easy to use, easy to bundle, and it always works (no dependencies).
+It is written in PHP and can work without "mbstring", "iconv" or any other extra encoding-library.
+The benefit of Portable UTF-8 is that it is easy to use, easy to bundle.

 phpDocumentor
 =============